omar456-asc/FrontEndJSProject/README.md

 ## ⭐ General Features
 - Website is completely responsive and fits all screens
 - User Friendly UI
-- Data like products are fetched from JSON using AJAX
+- Data like products are fetched from JSON using AJAX as dummy data
+- User can't add to cart if not logged in
+- Can't checkout if no products in cart
+- JSON, Cookies and Local storage are used to assist in development
+-

 # Developers
 - [Mariam Bakry](https://github.com/MariamBakry)